wikimedia/mediawiki-extensions-Wikibase/docs/adr/0009-refactor-hooks-for-testability.md

 ## Decision

-It was decided to adopt an existing pattern in Wikibase repo where each hook handler gets its own singleton class and provides a constructor and at least four methods:
+It was decided to adopt an existing pattern in Wikibase repo where each hook handler gets its own singleton class and provides at least four methods:

 - A constructor to make dependency injection easier.
 - A public static method to bootstrap an instance from global settings.
 For consistency, this would typically be named